Genesis of the alpha beta T-cell receptor: Results

 For $\beta$ chains, the fit is noisier, because non-coding sequences are much more suppressed and therefore scarcer than for the $\alpha$ chain (only $4.5$\% of sequences are non-coding).
 We estimate that there are 8-10 times more silenced coding sequences than non-coding sequences, but the fit does not allow us to estimate the fraction of cells with two expressed $\beta$ chains, although this number is consistent with 0 according to the data.

-\subsection{Functional sequences are more restricted than `just coding' sequences.}
+\subsection{Functional sequences are more restricted than `just coding' sequences}

 It is often assumed that all coding sequences must be functional, and previous studies have used the difference between coding and non-coding sequences to quantify the effects of selection \cite{Elhanati2014,Elhanati2015,Toledano2018}.
 However, some fraction of coding sequences may actually be disfunctional, silenced, or not properly expressed on the cell surface.
 By contrast, sequences that can be paired with a non-coding sequence of the same type must be functional and expressed on the cell surface, lest the cell that carries them dies.
 These sequences represent a non-biased sample of all functional sequences, and their statistics may differ from those of `just coding' sequences.
-In Table \ref{tab:shannon_entropy} we report the differences between the two ensembles in terms of sequence length and gene usage.
+In Table \ref{tab:shannon_entropy} we report the differences between the two ensembles in terms of CDR3 length (defined from the conserved cystein of V and the conserved phenylalanine or tryptophan of J, corresponding to IMGT positions 105 to 117) and gene usage.
 All comparisons are with sequences that could be paired with another one to remove possible biases from the pairing process.

-We find that functional sequences are on average slightly larger (by 1-2 nucleotides) than coding and non-coding sequences (Table \ref{tab:shannon_entropy} and Fig.\,S4).
+We find that functional sequences are on average slightly larger (by 1-2 nucleotides) than coding and non-coding sequences (Table \ref{tab:shannon_entropy} and Fig.\,S8).
 More markedly, the variance of their length is smaller, implying stronger selection towards a prefered length in the functional ensemble than in the coding and non-coding ensembles.
 These observations, which hold for both the $\alpha$ or $\beta$ chains, indicate that the functional ensemble (as defined here using pairing information) is more restricted than `just coding' sequences, and gives a more precise picture of the selected repertoire.

 The impact of selection can also be measured by how much gene usage departs from the unselected ensemble using the Kullback-Leibler divergence (see Methods and Table \ref{tab:shannon_entropy}), offering a more contrasted view. $V_{\beta}$ and $J_{\alpha}$ usages are similar in functional and coding sequences in terms of their divergence with non-coding sequences.
 For $J_{\beta}$ however, this divergence is higher in functional than in simply coding sequences, while the opposite is true for $V_\alpha$.